authgear/authgear-server/docs/specs/workflow-customization.md

 - Support combined signup and login flow
 - The customized flows are supported by Default UI out of the box
 - If Default UI does not suit the taste of the developer, the customized flows can be executed by a custom UI.
-- (Future works) Support account linking flow
+- (Future works) Support account linking

 ## Non-goals